-Defendant argues that Exclusion K applies and Defendant thus has no duty to defend the Buyers and Plaintiff Sullivan in the underlying lawsuit.
-The Court agrees.
+Defendant argues that Exclusion K applies and Defendant thus has no duty to defend or indemnify the Buyers and Plaintiff Sullivan in the underlying lawsuit.
+The Court agrees, and concludes that the underlying lawsuit and Exclusion K render futile any further attempts by Plaintiffs to achieve coverage.